transportmodelling/Utils/README.md

 ```

 ## Yaml.pas
-Provides `TYaml`  --  a record with class methods that parse a YAML document into a `TJSONValue` tree.
-The root is typically a mapping (`TJsonObject`), but `StringToValue` / `ReadValueFromFile` also accept bare sequences and scalars.
-Multi-document streams are supported via the `Document` parameter (0-based).
+Provides `TYaml`  --  a record with class methods that parse a YAML document (from a string, a `TStrings`, or a file) into a `TJSONValue` tree.
+The `...Object` methods expect a mapping root and return a `TJsonObject`; the `...Value` methods accept any root, including bare sequences and scalars.
+Multi-document streams are supported via a 0-based document index.
 Anchors/aliases and multi-line flow collections are not supported.

-- `StringToObject` / `StringsToObject` / `ReadFromFile`  --  parse a mapping root and return a `TJsonObject`; raise `EYamlParseException` if the root is not a mapping.
-- `StringToValue` / `StringsToValue` / `ReadValueFromFile`  --  parse any root and return a `TJSONValue`.

 ```
   // Read a YAML file into a JSON object